CUNYTechPrep/2024-DS-Wed/Week-06-Classification/README.md

-# Week 6 - Classification through the lens of Logsitic Regression
+# Week 6 - Classification through the lens of Logistic Regression

 ## Class Agenda